rykerrumsey/sxlxs/README.md

-# Imports, parses and displays an excel worksheet.
+# Imports, parses, and converts data to JSON from an excel spreadsheet.

 ## Installation